google-marketing-solutions/Tightlock/README.md

 `docker exec -ti tightlock_postgres_1 psql -U tightlock -W tightlock` - Runs Postgres REPL inside DB container (useful for inspecting tables)

-## Deployong on Google Compute Engine
+## Deploying on Google Compute Engine

 > TODO(b/265932821): Change for installer instructions once installer is available

+- SSH into the GCE VM (all commands below must be run from the VM context)

+- Clone or upload Tightlock repository into the VM

 - Change exposed port for `tightlock_api` from `8081` to `80` on the `docker-compose.yaml` file.